-- 37. The Tribunal has determined there will be no increase at this time in the remuneration, fees expenses or allowances ranges provided to CEOs and elected members in light of the serious economic conditions facing Western Australia at this time. - 38.
-The economic conditions will impose on all members of the community some measure of economic restraint.
-As community leaders, it is incumbent on CEOs and elected members to lead in this respect. - 39.
-The Tribunal notes that a majority of local governments retain the capacity to provide an increase within the current band parameters.
-While noting that the annual Consumer Price Index for December 2016 (the latest available figures) was 0.5%, each local government must satisfy itself and provide public justification for any increase within their allotted band in the current economic climate. - 40.
-The Tribunal has considered all local governments with potential to change classification by being upgraded or downgraded.
-In reviewing the classification framework, band allocation model and all other relevant information, the Tribunal has upgraded the Shire of Serpentine-
+- 37. The Tribunal has determined there will be no increase in the remuneration, fees, expenses or allowances ranges provided to CEOs and elected members, in light of the issues highlighted above. - 38.
+The Tribunal notes that a majority of local governments retain the capacity to provide an increase within their current band parameters.
+While noting that the annual Consumer Price

-Jarrahdale from Band 3 to Band 2 and the Shire of Dalwallinu from Band 4 to Band 3.
-While the Tribunal acknowledges that other local governments have experienced differing levels of growth and increased complexity, it was considered that this growth can be accommodated within their existing band classification.
+Index for December 2017 (the latest available figures) was 0.9%, each local government must satisfy itself and provide public justification for any increase within their allotted band in the current economic climate.

-- 41. The Tribunal has made no further changes to its determination. - 42.
+- 39. The Tribunal considered those local governments with potential to change classification.
+In reviewing the classification framework, band allocation model and all other relevant information, the Tribunal has increased the Shire of Northampton from Band 4 to Band 3. - 40.
+The Tribunal has made no further changes to its determination. - 41.
 The Tribunal reinforces its preference for the reimbursement of actual expenses wherever possible and, accordingly, has maintained the annual allowances for information and communication technology (ICT) and travel and accommodation.
-Although these annual allowances are to be paid in lieu of reimbursement of such expenses, the Tribunal maintains the fundamental principle that elected council members should not be out of pocket for expenses properly incurred in the fulfilment of their duties and that any expense incurred beyond the annual allowance amount received should continue to be reimbursed in accordance with the LG Regulations. - 43.
-Nothing in this determination shall be interpreted and/or applied in such a manner as to circumvent the intention of the Tribunal to ensure transparency and accountability in the remuneration of Local Government CEOs and the provision of fees, expenses and allowances to elected members. - 44.
-Information on the remuneration of CEOs and elected council members is available to the public under section 5.94 of the LG Act or through the minutes of council meetings. - 45.
-In conclusion, the Tribunal would like to acknowledge those who assisted with this inquiry.
+Although these annual allowances are to be paid in lieu of reimbursement of such expenses, the Tribunal maintains the fundamental principle that elected council members should not be out of pocket for expenses properly incurred in the fulfilment of their duties and that any expense incurred beyond the annual allowance amount received should continue to be reimbursed in accordance with the LG Regulations. - 42.
+Nothing in this determination shall be interpreted and/or applied in such a manner as to circumvent the intention of the Tribunal to ensure transparency and accountability in the remuneration of Local Government CEOs and the provision of fees, expenses and allowances to elected members. - 43.
+Information on the remuneration of CEOs and elected council members is available to the public under section 5.94 of the LG Act or through the minutes of council meetings. - 44.
+In conclusion, the Tribunal acknowledges those who assisted with this inquiry.
 Information provided enabled the Tribunal to appreciate the issues impacting various local governments and the sector generally, and also gain feedback regarding the effectiveness of its determinations.